drewgingerich/homelab/game-server/docs/log/231222-install-proxmox.md

 but my keyboard didn't have any.
 Oops!

-I added arrow keys to the layout and flashed it.
+My keyboard uses [QMK](https://qmk.fm/), so I added arrow keys to the layout and flashed it.

 ## Hang while installing drivers